 Where to Stay Near the Harry Potter Studios

-The majority of visitors to the Harry Potter Studios visit from London as a day trip, and choose a hotel in London.
-If you go down this route, you might want to consider a hotel that makes it easier to get to the studios, be that by public transport or on one of the tours.
+Most visitors to the studio come from London as a day trip.
+If you go that route, consider a hotel that makes it easier to get to the studios, either near a station with trains to Watford Junction or near one of the tour pick-up points.

-We also recommend reading our guide to where to stay in London for some suggested options across all budgets.
+We also recommend reading our guide to where to stay in London for options across all budgets.

-Hotels near London Victoria train station (where most bus tours depart)
+Hotels near London Victoria (where most bus tours depart)

-- Comfort Inn Buckingham Palace Road – great value 3* property just 5 minutes walk from London Victoria train station
+- Best Western Buckingham Palace Road – good value 3-star property, about five minutes walk from London Victoria station

-- The Resident Hotel – well reviewed 4* property, five minutes from London Victoria.
+- The Resident Hotel – well reviewed 4-star property, five minutes from London Victoria

-- Lime Tree Hotel – A well reviewed boutique hotel, around nine minutes walk from London Victoria
+- Room Mate Lime Tree Hotel – a well reviewed boutique hotel, around nine minutes walk from London Victoria

-- Walrus Bar and Hostel – it’s not too close to London Victoria (15-20 minutes by public transport, or a 35 minute walk), but it’s very central and is a great budget option for London in general
+- Walrus Bar and Hostel – not close to London Victoria (15-20 minutes by public transport), but very central and a great budget option for London

-Hotels near Euston train station (for the train)
+Hotels near Euston and King’s Cross (for the train)

-- Point A Hotels – comfortable, cosy rooms, part of the well rated budget-friendly Point A hotel chain
+- Point A Hotel London King’s Cross – comfortable, cosy rooms, part of the well-rated budget-friendly Point A chain

-- Radisson Blu Edwardian – luxury, boutique accommodation, a short walk from Euston station
+- Radisson Blu Edwardian – a luxury boutique option, a short walk from Euston station

 Hotels near the Harry Potter Studios

-- Mercure London – one of the closest hotels to the actual studios, this would be a good option if you are driving and want to be as close as possible
+- Mercure London North Watford – one of the closest hotels to the studios, a good option if you’re driving

-- Holiday Inn Express London – right next to Watford Junction, this mid-range and well reviewed property is convenient for both trains to London, and for the studio shuttle
+- Holiday Inn Express Watford Junction – right next to Watford Junction station, convenient for both trains to London and the studio shuttle

-- Jurys Inn London Watford – another great mid-range option, just a short walk from Watford Junction train station
+- Leonardo Hotel London Watford – a well reviewed mid-range option, a short walk from Watford Junction station

 Arrival

-The first time we visited the studios we came from central London, taking the train to Watford Junction and the Shuttle Bus to the studio.
-If you are visiting from London and not taking a tour, this is definitely our recommended option over taking a car as it will be quicker and easier.
+The first time we visited, we took the train from central London to Watford Junction and the shuttle bus from there.
+If you’re visiting from London and not taking a tour, this is our recommended option over driving.
+It’s quicker and easier, and you don’t have to deal with London traffic.

-Prior to entry you can also visit the information desk to rent an audio guide if you want.
-You can also pick up a free Harry Potter passport which you can stamp as you go round, and there’s also a cloakroom to leave any coats or small bags.
+All entries are timed, so you wait in line until your group is let in together.
+Before entry you can visit the information desk to rent an audio guide, pick up a free Harry Potter passport to stamp as you go round, and leave bags at the cloakroom.

 The Great Hall and Beyond